 You are legally entitled to one free copy of your credit report every year from each of the three nationwide credit reporting companies.
 Here is more information on how to access your free credit reports.

-If you know that a credit check is going to turn up some questionable issues, it’s a good idea to address them up front.
-When the employer asks your permission to run the check, you should explain as succinctly and honestly as possible what they may find, and what you have done to rectify the situation.
+If you know that a credit check is going to turn up questionable issues, it’s a good idea to be honest with the company and address those issues up front, but only when you know for sure that the employer intends to do a check.
+It is best to mention such issues on a "need to know" basis.
+When the employer asks permission to run the check, you should explain as succinctly and honestly as possible what they might find, and what you have done to rectify the situation.

-Particularly if you went through a period of unemployment, or some other financial hardship – which so many of us have – the hiring manager may be able to make a case for offering you a job despite what they find in your past.
+Particularly if you went through a period of unemployment, or some other financial hardship—which so many of us have—the hiring manager might make a case for offering you a job despite what they find out about your past.